OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:10

-So the chief priests planned to kill Lazarus as well,
+So the chief priests made plans to kill Lazarus as well,

 ## John 12:11